pirovc/ganon/docs/classification.md

 | ~~ref5~~  | ~~20~~        | X                 |                  |

-since best match is 82, the filter parameter is removing any match below `0.3 * 82 = 57` (ceiling is applied) shared k-mers. `ref1` and `ref2` are reported as matches.
+since `82` is the best match and `25` is the worst remaining match, the filter will keep 50% (`--rel-filter 0.5`) of the remaining matches, based on the shared k-mers threshold `82 - ((82-25)*0.5) = 54` (ceiling is applied). `ref1` and `ref2` are reported as matches.

-For databases built with `--window-size`, the relative values are not based on the maximum number of possible shared k-mers but on the actual number of unique minimizers extracted from the read.
+!!!
+Tip
+    The actual number of unique k-mers in a read are used as an upper bound to calculate the thresholds.
+The same is applied when using `--window-size` and minimizers.

+!!!
+Note
-A different `cutoff` can be set for every database in a multiple or hierarchical database classification.
-A different `filter` can be set for every level of a hierarchical database classification.
+    A different `--rel-cutoff` can be set for every database in a multiple or hierarchical database classification.
+A different `--rel-filter` can be set for every level of a hierarchical database classification.

+!!!
+Note
-Note that reads that remain with only one reference match (after `cutoff` and `filter` are applied) are considered a unique match.
+    Reads that remain with only one reference match (after `cutoff` and `filter` are applied) are considered a unique match.

 ### False positive of a query (--fpr-query)